roberth26/wp-react/wordpress/wp-content/plugins/svg-support/readme.txt

 = SVG not rendering inline since 2.3 update =

-SVG Support 2.3 includes a new settings "Advanced Mode".
+SVG Support 2.3 includes a new settings section called "Advanced Mode".
 Users that were inlining SVG files need to make sure this setting is checked.
 Go to your dashboard > Settings > SVG Support and check "Advanced Mode".
 All of your original settings should still be there.

 = How do I disable the Javascript on the front end if I am not using inline SVG? =